bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 tags: 📰
 ---

-# Docker on Windows with WSL2
+# Docker on Windows with WSL 2

 ## Intro
 ---

-TBD!
+With the licensing changes around Docker Desktop I've been on a journey to investigate the possibilities of just running the Docker Engine, with other kinds of tooling and WSL 2 (Window Subsystem for Linux).

 ## Clear Down